 Development directions and priorities for school education

-Development of technical and vocational education and training
+Development of early childhood education and care

-Development of universally accessible early childhood education and care
+Development of vocational education and training

 Development directions and priorities for higher education